medina325/medina325/README.md

 # I'm Gabriel Medina Braga 👋

-## I'm a Computer Engineering Graduate Student at UFMS, Guitar Player and Gamer!
+## Bachelor of Computer Engineering @ UFMS, Guitar Player, and Gamer!

 - 🔭 I’m currently working on Project 1 from CS50's Web Programming with Python and Javascript's online course
 - 🌱 I’m currently learning HTML, CSS, JavaScript, SQL and now, Markdown thanks to this README